Brighton Wheel: Construction and opening

 The wheel was manufactured in Germany and was transported to South Africa in 2010, where it served as a tourist attraction during the 2010 FIFA World Cup.
 It was shipped to England in September 2011, a month after work began on building its foundations on Madeira Drive, at a location known as Dalton's Bastion.
 Some railings of historic interest had to be taken out; the Regency Society stated in October 2011 that they had asked the council to keep them in good condition and re-erect them after the wheel was dismantled.
 The railings are part of a Grade II-listed length running along Marine Parade, built in 1880 of moulded cast iron and teak.

 Installation began in September 2011, and after a period of testing, it opened to the public on 24 October 2011—the first day of the school half term.
 Paramount Attractions stated they hoped to attract 250,000 visitors to the wheel per year during its five-year existence.

+Closure and subsequent events

+The council announced in June 2015 that the wheel's five-year lease would not be renewed when it ended in 2016 because of an agreement made with the operators of the Brighton i360, which was due to open that year, that there would not be two similar, competing tourist attractions in close proximity.
+After the wheel was dismantled, a zip line was installed close to the site.
+In August 2026, the council announced that a meeting scheduled for the following month would decide whether the operators of the zip line should be permitted to re-erect the wheel next summer in 2027 on its original site and be granted a 25-year lease.